wuzhengy/TAU/README.md

 # To do
 - [ ] resource management process
 - [ ] Android app and linux cli.
-- [ ] Peer to peer secure private messages via community instant messages routing.
+- [ ] Peer to peer secure private messages via community instant messages routing. community DHT becomes a router for peer to peer to send and confirm messages.